Turmeric linguine with shrimp and saffron sauce. Doesn’t that sound exquisite? It sure is.

 Turmeric is a single ingredient, while curry powder is a blend of multiple spices.

-Turmeric has a bitter taste and is mainly used to flavor or color curry powders, mustards, and some cheeses.
+Turmeric tastes bitter and is mainly used to flavor or color curry powders, mustards, and cheeses.

 I love saffron, and on any occasion to cook with it, I jump on it and take it.